 Home gardeners will not find GE seeds in seed catalogs, but the scale of production of GE crops has made guaranteeing certain seeds to be non-GMO, like those for corn, difficult due to natural cross pollination between neighboring fields of GE corn and other corns.
 Adequate distance is needed to ensure that no cross-pollination has occurred.
 Double-check the catalog as some companies guarantee their seeds to be GMO free.

 Heirlooms are open pollinated varieties of plants that were developed before the 1960’s, when hybrids began to be developed.
-Before commercial seed companies existed, most of these seeds would have been passed down generation to generation by home gardeners who saved seed.
+Before commercial seed companies existed, most of these seeds would have been passed down from generation to generation by home gardeners who saved seeds.
 Examples are Brandywine Tomatoes.

 Hybrid seed can be more expensive that open pollinated seed.
 Since each hybrid is a specific cross between two plants, that cross must be intentionally made each year.
 If you save seed from a Big Boy tomato, it will not have the same traits as the parent plant.

 Seeds that are open pollinated have been pollinated by insects, wind, or self-pollination.
 Typically seeds that have been open pollinated can be saved and will carry the same characteristics as the parent plant.
 All heirlooms are open pollinated.
 Certain plants like squash and pumpkins, however, are easily cross pollinated and should be grown with some distance between them if you plan on harvesting your seed.